 A hub is very useful for connecting many computers, and overall is faster than a coaxial cable connection.
 Nevertheless, to connect two machines to one another, there is a way to avoid having to use a hub.

-To make an RJ45 crossover cable, buy a patch cable, split it in the middle, and then reconnect the wires as follows:
+To make an RJ45 cable, buy a patch cable, split it in the middle, and then reconnect the wires using the following RJ45 color code: